7 ways to earn a credit card sign-up bonus without leaving the house

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Staying home may have given you time to ponder your credit card strategy for the rest of 2020, as there are plenty of great offers around.
-For example, the Preferred Rewards Gold card from American Express U.K., which, for a limited-time only, is doubling its welcome bonus to 20,000 valuable Membership Rewards points after spending £3,000 in the first 90 days of card membership.
+Staying home may have given you time to ponder your credit card strategy for the new year, as there are plenty of great offers around.
+For example, the Preferred Rewards Gold card from American Express U.K., which, for a has a generous welcome bonus of 20,000 valuable Membership Rewards points after spending £3,000 in the first 90 days of card membership.

 There’s no annual fee for the first year on this card, and TPG U.K. currently values those 20,000 Membership Rewards points at £280.
 You can read a full review of the card, including the representative rate here.